|Welcome to the Green Acres Kennel Shop donations page|

 The entire team at Green Acres Kennel Ship is very passionate about this cause because of its importance to seniors and their pets.
 Please forgive us if in our enthusiasm we ask you for a donation too many times.
 Thank you!

 If you need to know more about this effort before helping, please continue reading or listen to this podcast from the Woof Meow Show which aired on WZON AM620 Retro Radio on November 28th, 2020 < Click here to listen to podcast >

 How Does It Work?

 Green Acres Kennel Shop will be collecting online donations through this website via our secure PayPal account throughout the year.
-Additionally, from Monday, November 30th 2020 through Wednesday, December 31st we will be collecting donations via cash, check, or credit card in our store.
-All donations will be used to purchase pet food and cat litter for distribution by the Furry Friends Food Bank.
+Additionally, from Saturday, October 30th, 2021 through Friday, December 31st we will be collecting donations via cash, check, or credit card in our store.
+All donations will be used to purchase pet food and cat litter at wholesale prices for distribution by the Furry Friends Food Bank.

 Green Acres also serves as a drop-off point for food donations to the Furry Friends Food Bank throughout the year.
 Any time you want to donate food, whether purchased here or elsewhere, drop it off, and we’ll see that it gets to the Furry Friends Food Bank.